Cut the Clutter

 These Are the Only Three Kitchen Knives You Will Ever Need

 My kitchen, like much of my small apartment, gets cluttered.
 I recently took stock, overwhelmed by the effects of neglect, and here’s what I found: a cupboard full of snacks I’ll never eat, a fridge of bad beer I’ll never drink, and a tool drawer so packed that it didn’t quite close right.
 Over the years, things add up, like apple peelers, bamboo salad claws or a spiral cutter that makes “noodles” out of vegetables — the kinds of gadgets Alton Brown calls “unitaskers.”
 I had all these things, and used them once, maybe twice, so I threw them in a bin and planned to take them to Goodwill.

 When it came to my knives, however, I took pause.
 I found a long, flexible slicer, which I bought that one time I got drunk in college and ordered a whole leg of Serrano ham on the internet.
 And my boning knife, which was a gift that I hadn’t bothered to use ever.
 Then there was my cleaver, a hodgepodge of random steak knives, and a lone clam knife too, the origins of which might forever remain a mystery.
 Like my unitaskers, I didn’t use these knives.
 But they were pretty, prettier than clunky plastic gadgets, and I generally like pretty things.
 Also, maybe I’d need them in the future, I told myself.
 Then again, maybe not.
-So I emailed Matthew Rudofker, executive chef at Momofuku Ssäm Bar in New York City, and asked his advice.
+So I emailed Matthew Rudofker, the Director of Culinary Operations at Momofuku, and asked his advice.

 So when I dropped off that bin at Goodwill, it had both gadgets and my surplus knives.
 Sure, blades are pretty, I thought.
 But so is a tidy kitchen.